darksidelemm/cusf_predictor_wrapper/README.md

 ## 5. Getting Wind Data
 The predictor binary uses a custom wind data format, extracted from NOAA's Global Forecast System wind models.
-The `get_wind_data.py` Python script pulls down and formats the relevant data from NOAA's [NOMADS](http://nomads.ncep.noaa.gov) server.
+The `cusfpredict.gfs` Python module pulls down and formats the relevant data from NOAA's [NOMADS](http://nomads.ncep.noaa.gov) server.

-An example of running `get_wind_data.py` is as follows:
+An example of running it is as follows:
 ```
 $ python3 -m cusfpredict.gfs --lat=-33 --lon=139 --latdelta=10 --londelta=10 -f 24 -m 0p50 -o gfs
 ```

 The command line arguments are as follows:
 ```
 Area of interest: